Incidental Medical Malpractice

 Some endorsements cover injuries arising out of first aid provided by an employee, whether or not the employee is a medical professional.
 Some cover injuries caused by an employee acting as a Good Samaritan.

 Incidental medical malpractice coverage is not intended to serve as a healthcare worker's main source of professional liability insurance.
 Thus, it applies on an excess basis over other available insurance.
-For instance, if a claim is filed against an employed nurse who is insured under a professional liability policy, incidental malpractice coverage will apply after the nurse's professional liability coverage has been used up.
+For instance, if a claim is filed against an employed nurse who is insured under a professional liability policy, incidental malpractice coverage will apply after the nurse's medical malpractice insurance has been used up.

 Employee Suits Not Covered